The perfect Formentera day trip from Ibiza

 2. Take a swim at Llevant beach

-Head north to the Trucadors peninsula to reach the incredible Llevant (Levante) beach.
+It's time for a swim, so set your bearings northbound, to the Trucadors peninsula, where you will find the incredible Playa de Llevant, one of the best beaches in Formentera.
 Located within the Ses Salines Nature Park, it is a long beach with turquoise waters, white sand, footbridges, and salt ponds.
-Llevant is also popular with surfers
+Llevant is also a very popular spot with surfers.

 3. Sightseeing and lunch in Sant Francesc

-We recommend visiting the local craft market, before getting lunch in one of the town’s many restaurants and taperías.
+While you're about, check out the local craft market for unique souvenirs, before getting lunch in one of the town’s many restaurants and taperías.
 For your after-lunch walk, check the mills of Sa Mirada near Sant Francesc.

 Tip: to get more ideas for activities on the island, take a look at our guide on top things to do in Formentera.